samimirza10/motor-fault-classification-ml/README.md

 ## 📌 Project Overview
 This project implements a machine learning-based condition monitoring system for a three-phase induction motor using current signal analysis and FFT-based feature extraction.

-It detects motor faults using both time-domain and frequency-domain signal processing techniques.

 ---

 ## ⚙️ Motor Specifications